Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Further addresses](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/FurtherAddresses01.png "[Further addresses]")

-When creating a customer/supplier, the address entered in the *Address details* section in the *Address/contact* sub-tab is automatically saved as standard delivery address.
-The standard address is displayed in this sub-tab marked as STD.
+When creating a customer/supplier, the address entered in the *Address details* section in the *Address/contact* sub-tab is automatically saved as standard delivery address in the system.
+The standard address is displayed in this sub-tab marked as *STD*.
 Further delivery addresses can be added in this sub-tab.

-[comment]: <> (Bug/question added to Bug Notes document)

 **Delivery addresses**